Favorite Female Singers -Karen Carpenter - Canadian Female Singers and American Female Singers

 In April 2008, lang spent time in Melbourne, Australia, this was in connection with her support for the Tibet human rights issues.
 On April 24, 2008, she joined pro-Tibet protesters in Canberra as the Beijing 2008 Olympic torch relay made its way through the Australian capital.

 What list would be complete without kd lang.
-I have killed two birds with one stone by presenting her singing a song written by a favourite of mine Roy Orbison
+I have killed two birds with one stone by presenting her singing a song written by a favorite of mine Roy Orbison

 Diana Jean Krall, OC, OBC was born on November 16, 1964 and is a Canadian jazz pianist and singer.